pselamy/DIY-HomeProjects/PaverPlatformInstallation.md

 ## Paver Platform Installation Guide

-Sure, I understand you'd like more detailed steps.
-Here's how to proceed with your specific materials and dimensions:

 ### Preparation
 **Mark the Perimeter of Your Platform:**

-- Measure a 4-foot by 4-foot area with your tape measure.
+- Measure a 4-foot by 4-foot area with your [tape measure](https://www.lowes.com/pd/Kobalt-100-ft-Fiberglass-Tape-Measure/1001438306).
-- Drive an 18-in wood landscape stake into the ground at each corner of the square using your hand or a rubber mallet.
+- Drive an [18-in wood landscape stake](https://www.lowes.com/pd/12-Pack-18-in-Wood-Landscape-Stake/5002097545) into the ground at each corner of the square using your [rubber mallet](https://www.lowes.com/pd/Blue-Hawk-Rubber-Mallet/1000377197).
-- Attach your fluorescent orange nylon mason line string to the stakes, creating a square outline.
+- Attach your [fluorescent orange nylon mason line string](https://www.lowes.com/pd/Stringliners-By-U-S-Tape-Stringliners-250-ft-Fluorescent-Orange-Nylon-Mason-Line-String/1001354362) to the stakes, creating a square outline.

 **Check the Square:**

-- Measure diagonally from one corner to another, and then from the other two corners.
+- Measure diagonally from one corner to another, and then from the other two corners using your tape measure.
 If measurements aren't the same, adjust stakes and strings until they are.

 ### Base Layer Installation
 **Dig the Area:**

-- Using the square nose shovel, dig out the area inside your strings to a depth of about 5-6 inches, enough to accommodate the pavers and the base layers.
+- Using the [square nose shovel](https://www.lowes.com/pd/CRAFTSMAN-5-in-Fiberglass-Handle-Digging-Shovel/1000578405), dig out the area inside your strings to a depth of about 5-6 inches, enough to accommodate the pavers and the base layers.

 **Install the Gravel:**

-- Pour the gravel into the dug-out area and spread it evenly to a thickness of about 3 inches.
+- Pour the [gravel](https://www.lowes.com/pd/Sakrete-0-5-cu-ft-Gray-Gravel/1000144045) into the dug-out area and spread it evenly to a thickness of about 3 inches.

 **Compact the Gravel:**

-- Compact the gravel using the hand tamper, and check for level using your 24-in I-beam level.
+- Compact the gravel using the [hand tamper](https://www.lowes.com/pd/Kraft-Tool-Co-8-in-x-8-in-Magnesium-Tamper/1003209134), and check for level using your [24-in I-beam level](https://www.lowes.com/pd/CRAFTSMAN-24-in-I-beam-Level/1000596117).

 **Install the Sand:**

-- Spread a 1-inch layer of sand evenly over the gravel.
+- Spread a 1-inch layer of [sand](https://www.lowes.com/pd/QUIKRETE-50-lb-Play-Sand-Sand/3006078) evenly over the gravel.

 **Compact and Level the Sand:**